k-cross/blog/src/lib/content/posts/ai_agents.md

 ### Retrieval Problem

-Storage is not a much of a problem but knowing _when to retrieve and how quickly it can be done_ is.
+Storage is not much of a problem but knowing _when to retrieve and how quickly it can be done_ is.
 Systems generally take one of three approaches:

 _Explicit retrieval_ where the agent calls a memory tool when it decides it needs to remember something.
 Simple but relies on the model knowing when it doesn't know something, which it's often bad at.